A Stool Makeover for the Craft Room

 We bought this house with an unfinished basement, its about half done and I am determined to create a thrifty DIY craft room.
 We built a large functional table, but still need bar height chairs to go with it.
 All the craft room furniture must be both study and inexpensive because I expect it to receive lots of abuse and activity.
-This pretty blue refurbished stool is just perfect and is a simple and easy DIY stool makeover project.
+This pretty turquoise stool is just perfect and is a simple and easy DIY stool makeover project.

 The first step was to remove all the built-up ick, grease, grime, rust and paint splatters with CLR and a magic eraser sponge.
 Once clean the chrome was intact and very shiny.

-To line the original holes in the bottom fabric with the holes drilled in the wood so that you know where to screw the legs back to the stool.
+Line the original holes in the bottom fabric with the holes drilled in the wood so that you know where to screw the legs back to the stool.
 You can use whatever you have but I picked toothpicks.
-Once the old fabric is placed back in it’s original position staple everything down securely.
+Once the original bottom fabric is placed back in its original position staple everything down securely.

 Let the chair dry for 24 hours before reattaching the stool seat and adding new rubbers to the feet.